-The exact approach to the treatment of asthma in each individual depends on the severity of your asthma (grades 1 – 4) and age (the approach differs between adults/adolescents and children, and even between children older than five and those that are younger), as explained in tables 1 and 2.
+The exact approach to the treatment of asthma in each individual depends on the severity of your asthma (grades one to four) and age (the approach differs between adults/adolescents and children, and even between children older than five and those that are younger), as explained in tables one and two.

 Asthma treatment consists mainly of daily, long-term treatment with an inhaled corticosteroid (often at least six months, in many cases for two years, and even lifelong if necessary), or a leukotriene inhibitor (tablets that also suppress the inflammatory reaction), plus the use of a bronchodilator, to be used when necessary (in the case of an acute attack).